jgracepark/STAT218-Final-Project/README.md

 This repository contains Amuna, YiJun, and Grace's final project for **STAT 218: Statistical Learning**.

 ### Research Question:
-Can individual attitudes toward democracy, institutions, and freedom predict whether someone is likely to participate in a protest?
+Can individual attitudes toward democracy, economy, trust and freedom predict whether someone is likely to participate in a protest?

 ### Data
 The data is from 2023 (post-protest), from the Latinobarómetro, a regional public opinion survey conducted annually across 18 Latin American countries.
 The survey covers a wide range of political, economic, and social topics and includes a nationally representative sample of approximately 1,200 respondents in Chile.